ChristerNilsson/ELO-Pairings/README.md

 ### Instructions
 	Edit the URL above.
-	Add the names of the players.
+	Add the elos and names of the players.

 	* TOUR contains the header of the tournament.
 Optional
 	* DATE contains the Date.
 Optional
-	* ROUNDS contains the number of rounds.
-	* ROUND contains the current round.
-	* PLAYERS contains elos and names, separated with a bar character.
+	* PLAYERS contains elos and names, separated with an exclamation sign.

-	The following parameters are internal and handled by the program:
-	* OPP contains the opponents
-	* COL contains the colours, B & W
-	* RES contains the scores, 0, 1 or 2 for victory.
+	* K contains 40 for beginners, 20 for ordinary, 10 for expert players

 ### Entering results twice
 Make a habit of always entering the result twice.